Australian Government For Kids

 Educating your children on politics can seem like a daunting task because there is so much to learn.
 It is a good idea to educate them as the need arises

 Approximately 6 -10% of school hours are allocated to Humanities and Social Science which works out to be around 1.5 – 2.5 hours per week.

 During the year this subject is often rotated between the sub strands of history and geography or taught in blocks – a year of history or a year of geography.
 Civics is included from Year Three when symbols and emblems are discussed.

-I have found a simple introduction to Australian Government is best for children.
-Here are some ideas that I have used.
+I have found a simple introduction to Australian Government for kids is a good place to start.

 What do you know about the Australian Flag?
 Do you know what the symbols mean?
 Do you know what the flags are for the states and territories?
 Do you know the rules for flying the flag?
 Do your kids know?
 This fun resource will help your children discover these facts and more in a fun hands on way.

-Parliament, Prime Ministers and Politics ebook. is an ebook that delves a little deeper into how government works and who does what.
+Australian Parliament and Politics is an ebook that delves a little deeper into how government works and who does what.
 It guides you in your study of Australian Government.

 “In Year 9 and 10 students develop their understanding of rights and liberties, how democracy operates and enables change, and the role and function of the court system and various decision-making processes.
 Increasingly a global perspective is evident, with opportunities to understand Australia’s role and responsibilities at a global level and its international obligations.
 Students learn about the values and practices that enable a civil society to be maintained.”
 Draft Year 3-10 Australian Curriculum: Civics and Citizenship – May 2013